Gene Krupa

+Upon his death, The New York Times labeled Krupa a "revolutionary" known for "frenzied, flashy" drumming, with his work having generated a significant musical legacy that started "in jazz and has continued on through the rock era".

 Early life

 The youngest of Anna (née Oslowski) and Bartłomiej Krupa's nine children, Gene Krupa was born in Chicago, Illinois, United States.
 Bartłomiej was an immigrant from Poland born in the village of Łęki Górne, southeastern Poland.
 Anna was born in Shamokin, Pennsylvania, and was also of Polish descent.
 His parents were Roman Catholics who groomed him for the priesthood.
 He spent his grammar school days at parochial schools.
 He attended James H. Bowen High School on Chicago's southeast side.
-After graduation, he attended Saint Joseph's College for a year but decided the priesthood was not his vocation.
+After graduation, he attended Saint Joseph's College for a year, but decided the priesthood was not his vocation.

 Krupa studied with Sanford A. Moeller, and began playing drums professionally in the mid-1920s with bands in Wisconsin.
-In 1927, he was hired by MCA to become a member of Thelma Terry and Her Playboys, the first notable American jazz band to be led by a female musician (except all-female bands).
+In 1927, he was hired by MCA to become a member of Thelma Terry and her Playboys, the first notable American jazz band to be led by a female musician (except all-female bands).
 The Playboys were the house band at the Golden Pumpkin nightclub in Chicago and toured throughout the eastern and central United States.